oracle-livelabs/oci-migration/ecc-developer-hol/query/diagnoseandmonitor/diagnoseandmonitor.md

 1. Open browser developer tools via inspect element (in chrome)
 2. Navigate to "Network" tab
+3. Access the dashboard page and wait till it is loaded completely
-3. Click on the download icon highlighted below
+3. Then, click on the download icon highlighted below to download the HAR file
   ![Download HAR file](../images/harfile.png "Download HAR file")